10 investment lessons from 2015

 2015 has been a reminder that people can overestimate the level of risk they can tolerate.
 News headlines can create a sense of fear and dread and the losses realised in the GFC have a lifelong impact.
 Investors who can sidestep getting caught up in day-to-day market noise and stay focused on the long term will do well.
 Understanding how and why your investment portfolio has been constructed can help manage times of stress.

-We believe in regularly reviewing your risk levels and talking to a professional advisor about strategies and steps you can take to re-balance in a prudent way.
+We believe in regularly reviewing your risk levels and talking to a professional adviser about strategies and steps you can take to re-balance in a prudent way.

 This insight contains general financial advice and was prepared without taking into account your objectives, financial situation or needs.
 Any forward looking statements in this insight are based on current expectations at the time of writing.
 No assurance can be given that such expectations will prove to be correct.
 As always, your personal circumstances are critical when considering any financial strategy and seeking professional personal advice is highly recommended.